 2 cups + 1 tablespoon powdered sugar, sifted (9.1 ounces / 260 grams)

 3 to 4 tablespoons whole milk

 Make the Coffee Cake

 First, make the Cinnamon Toast Crunch streusel.
-In a medium sized bowl, whisk together 4.4 ounces / 125 grams of the flour, 3.5 ounces / 100 grams of the light brown sugar, 1 teaspoon of cinnamon and 1/4 teaspoon of salt.
-Add in 2.6 ounces / 75 grams of the butter.
+In a medium sized bowl, whisk together 1 cup of the flour (4.4 ounces / 125 grams), 1/2 cup of the light brown sugar (3.5 ounces / 100 grams), 1 teaspoon of cinnamon and 1/4 teaspoon of salt.
+Add in 1/3 cup of the butter (2.6 ounces / 75 grams).
 Use your fingers to rub the butter into the dry ingredients until it forms a rough, crumbly mixture.
 Roughly crush in the cinnamon toast crunch until evenly combined.
 Set the streusel aside.

-In the bowl of a stand mixer fitted with the beater attachment, or using hand-held electric beaters, beat together the butter and sugar on medium-high speed until light and fluffy, about 6 to 7 minutes.
+In the bowl of a stand mixer fitted with the beater attachment, or using hand-held electric beaters, beat together the rest of the butter and sugar on medium-high speed until light and fluffy, about six to seven minutes.
 Pause mixing to scrape down the bottom and sides of the bowl, as needed.

 Meanwhile, in a separate medium-sized mixing bowl, whisk together the remaining flour, baking powder, baking soda, cinnamon and salt.

 In a separate large pouring jug, whisk together the eggs, vanilla bean extract, almond extract, sour cream, and milk, until well combined.